 • Section 2036(a)(1) includes in a decedent’s estate the value of property that she transfers if, after the transfer, she kept either possession or enjoyment of the property or the right to its income (except for a bona fide sale for full consideration).

 • Section 2036(a)(2) includes in a decedent’s estate the value of property transferred if the decedent retained the right, either alone or in conjunction with another, to designate who would receive possession or enjoyment of that property or its income (except for a bona fide sale for full consideration).

-• Section 2038 provides that a decedent’s estate includes the value of property transferred in which she retained an interest or right, either alone or in conjunction with another, to alter, amend, revoke or terminate the enjoyment of the property (except for a bona fide sale for full consideration).
+• Section 2038 provides that a decedent’s estate includes the value of property transferred in which she retained an interest or right, either alone or in conjunction with another, to alter, amend, revoke, or terminate the enjoyment of the property (except for a bona fide sale for full consideration).

 • Section 2703(a) provides that under certain circumstances the value of property should be determined without regard to any restriction on the right to sell or use such property.